-As of December 31, 2018, the rights and preferences of the Series A Preferred are as follows:
+Prior to its conversion to common stock, the rights and preferences of the Series A Preferred were as follows:

 Conversion-Each share of Series A Preferred may be converted at any time, at the option of the holder, into a share of common stock.
-The Series A Preferred automatically converts into shares of common stock when 1) shareholders representing a majority of the outstanding preferred shares calls for such conversion or 2) at the closing of an initial public offering of the Company's common stock at a per share price of at least one and a half (1.5) times the average amount (EUR 25.76 based on all Series C preferred shares issued as of December 31, 2018) paid per Series C preferred share (as adjusted for share splits and similar) and aggregate proceeds in excess of EUR 50,000,000.
+The Series A Preferred automatically converts into shares of common stock when 1) shareholders representing a majority of the outstanding preferred shares calls for such conversion or 2) at the closing of an initial public offering of the Company's common stock at a per share price of at least one and a half (1.5) times the average amount (EUR 16.05 based on all Series C preferred shares issued as of December 31, 2018) paid per Series C preferred share (as adjusted for share splits and similar) and aggregate proceeds in excess of EUR 50.000.000.